Developer Guide

 - At shut down: Shuts down the components and invokes cleanup methods where necessary.

-component represents a collection of classes used by other components.
+The Commons component represents a collection of classes used by other components.

 The rest of the application consists of five components: